marwenrebah/holbertonschool-printf/README.md

 <h1>Printf</h1>
 <p>My first project at Holberton School, The printf project is a Low-Level Programming project writen in C language.<br>
-the function receives a format (const char *format) and a list of arguments .
-So printf inside, take the string format and search for specific patterns, then the pattern that was found it is passed to other function that prints the match pattern.</p>
+the function receives a format (const char *format) and a list of arguments, So printf inside, take the string format and search for specific patterns, then the pattern that was found it is passed to other function that prints the match pattern.</p>
 <h1>Patterns</h1>

 | Specifiers      | Functions | Description |